CreativeDesigner3D/home_builder_3_docs/docs/index.md

 # Home

 Welcome to the Home Builder Documentation.
-This site will tell you everything you need to need to know about...
+This site will tell you everything you need to need to know about how to use Home Builder.

 ## What is Home Builder

-Home Builder is an add-on for Blender that...

-## Home Builder Download

-The Home Builder add-on can be downloaded from...
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hzdL8Wks45A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Home Builder Is a free add-on for Blender that simplifies the process of designing interior architectural spaces with a strong focus on kitchens, baths, and closets for homes.

+Home Builder is currently in beta and is activly being developed.
+The source code is hosted on :fontawesome-brands-github:{ .github } Github and can be found [here](https://github.com/CreativeDesigner3D/home_builder).
+Feel free to learn from it, modify it, distrubute custom versions, and develop new libraries.

-## Support
+## Features

-If you have any questions feel free to join the discord channel where you can...

-### Discord Channel
+* Draw Wall Command -

+* Extensive Library of Products -

+* Drag and Drop -

+* Intuitive Placement of Assets -

+* Right Click Prompts Interface -

+* Library Settings -

+* 2D Drawing Commands -

+* Manufacturing Output -